Burmantofts Pottery

 Burmantofts Pottery was the common trading name of a manufacturer of ceramic pipes and construction materials, named after the Burmantofts district of Leeds, England.

+Following the example of Royal Doulton, having grown into a large company known for unglamorous utilitarian wares, the company expanded into decorated art pottery and decorative architectural ceramics such as tiles and glazed bricks.
+It closed in 1957, after cheaper foreign competition reduced profitability.

+At various points the company was called: Wilcock & Co (1863), The Burmantofts Company (1888), Leeds Fireclay Co.
+Ltd. (1889).

 Company history

 The business began in 1859 when fire clay was discovered in a coal mine owned by William Wilcock and John Lassey.
 In 1863 Lassey's share was bought by John Holroyd and the company then named Wilcock & Co.

 In 1879, after a period of expansion, the firm made decorative bricks and tiles in orange or buff-coloured architectural terracotta, glazed bricks, and glazed terracotta.
 Architect Alfred Waterhouse used their materials in his Yorkshire College (1883) in Leeds, and his National Liberal Club (1884) in London.
 From 1880 they also made art pottery such as vases and decorative domestic items.

 In 1888 the company was renamed The Burmantofts Company but in 1889 it merged with other Yorkshire companies to found The Leeds Fireclay Co.
 Ltd., the largest in the country.

 The firm closed in 1957, at which time it comprised ninety kilns on 16 acre of land.